Rosuav/StilleBot/templates/chan_.md

 # Channel info for $$channel$$

-StilleBot is a $$bot_or_mod$$ for this channel.
-You can find out more about what StilleBot can do here:
+Mustard Mine is a $$bot_or_mod$$ for this channel.
+You can find out more about what the Mustard Mine can do here:

 <!-- TODO: Separate out things only mods can do from things all users can do? -->